petkivim/xrd4j/README.md

 String imgstr = MessageHelper.encodeImg2String(img, "jpg");
 // Image string is added as an attachment, content type must be set AttachmentPart ap = response.getSoapMessage().createAttachmentPart(imgstr, "jpg");
+// Set Content-Type header - Security Server does not accept "jpg" and "image/jpeg" can not
+// be used with createAttachmentPart because "imgstr" is not an image object.
+Therefore the
+// content type "image/jpeg" must be set afterwards ap.addMimeHeader("Content-Type", "image/jpeg");
 // The attachment is added to the SOAP message response.getSoapMessage().addAttachmentPart(ap);
 ```